zephyr-data-specs/GMNS/Specification_md/Movement-and-Movement_TOD.md

 | allowed_uses  | TEXT             | Optional   | Set of allowed uses that should appear in either the use_definition or use_group tables; comma-separated  |
 | geometry      | TEXT             | Optional   | Movement geometry, specific format could be WKT, GeoJSON, etc.  |                                                              |

-A question is whether traffic controls should be included in the Movement file.
-Controls might include a type of control (e.g., yield, stop, signal), and an indication of which Movements yield to other Movements.

 # movement_tod